 One of these—a castle near Kâhta—turned out to be one of my favourite spots in the country.

 Turkey has such an embarrassment of riches that this spectacular castle was a mere pit stop.
-It was refreshingly devoid of tourists (except us!) and scant on information and any health and safety considerations.
+It was empty of other tourists and scant on information and any health and safety considerations.
 Our group was let loose to climb around and explore.

 The rest of the group departed back for Göreme, and I checked out my sleeping quarters, which turned out to be a metal shed with a few beds.

-It was well worth the effort to stay overnight at Nemrut Dağı.
+It’s well worth the effort to stay overnight at Mount Nemrut if you have the time.
 Although there’s not much to see other than the terraces, the solitude after the bus groups have departed is enjoyable and the sunrise was special.
+I would recommend sunrise over sunset if you have to choose between them; you can’t beat the early morning light.

 You’d expect a mausoleum of this size to be built for someone of great significance, but not really.
 Antiochus was just your standard ancient megalomaniac.